NatashaPredov/NatashaPredov/README.md

 * Who are the founders of the company?
 The founders of NerdWallet are Time Chen, current CEO of NerdWallet, and co-founder Jack Gibson

 * How did the idea for the company (or project) come about?
-Based on a 2018
+Based on a 2018 CNBC article, Chen wanted to create a product that enabled financial transparency with online services advice.
+He realized there was a need in the market for a product like this as he had to Google a financial que

 * How is the company funded?
 How much funding have they received?